da2so/DA2Lite/examples/cifar10/resnet18_tucker/README.md

 ## Get results

-- The results are saved in `./log`.
+- The results are saved in `./log` directory..